This article originally appeared on VICE UK.

 Who are you wearing tonight?

-Where have you travelled from?
+Where have you traveled from?

 Marilyn: The States.
 I'm out here with a student project that brings student filmmakers to Cannes.